Work Study Program

 students can make career decisions and future job placement determinations while

 attending classes and performing their job duties.

-When you apply for financial aid using the Free Application for Federal Student
+Apply for financial aid by completing the Free Application

-Aid (FAFSA), answer “yes” to the question asking if you are interested in work study
+for Federal Student Aid (FAFSA), answering yes to the question that you are interested in work

 If you need help or have any questions, please feel free to contact the